Do you want to book a trip to Redang, but unsure of when the best time to visit Redang is? We answer that important question here.

-Are you wondering about the best time to visit Redang?
-This beautiful tropical island east of Malaysia is known for pristine coastlines, white sands and lush jungles.
-Visitors come from all around the world to dive in the crystal-clear waters.
+Redang is a beautiful tropical island on the east of Malaysia and is well known for its pristine coastlines, white sands and lush jungles.
+Visitors come from all around the world to dive in Redang’s crystal-clear waters and see its abundant marine life.

 When determining the best time to go Pulau Redang, you’ll need to learn about the two seasons.
-Much like the rest of Malaysia, the island has a dry season and a monsoon season.
-Although the weather is hot year-round, the monsoon season is far from the best time of year to go to Redang.
+Much like the rest of Malaysia, there is the Redang dry season and the Redang monsoon season.
+Although the weather is hot year-round, the monsoon Redang season is far from the best time of year to go to Redang and is best avoided.

 Best Time to Visit Redang Island

-While private boats are sometimes available, it can be difficult to even get to the island during these months.
+While private boats are sometimes available, it can be difficult to even get to the island during the Redang Island monsoon season.
 Normal ferries don’t run on their regular schedule, and speed boats can capsize due to the turbulent waters.
-Even if you could get to the island, you wouldn’t be able to dive due to the low visibility.
+Even if you could get to the island during the Redang monsoon season, it’s a bad time to dive or snorkel due to the low visibility and dangerous currents.

 The start of the wet season can vary a little each year, so there’s always the risk that you’ll encounter a few late or early storms.
 The water is rougher during these times as well, but it’s nowhere near as bad as during the height of monsoon season.

 Most people visit Redang between May and August.
-The busiest month is June.
-The school holidays are during that month, making it a peak time for Malaysian families to plan their getaways.
+June is the busiest Redang travel period.
+The school holidays are during June which makes it a peak time for Malaysian families to plan their getaways.

 Redang Island Weather